Clarifying the effect of mean subtraction on Dynamic Mode Decomposition: Exploring the what and where of DMD-DFT equivalence

+Then, there is an explicitly constructible dictionary \(\dictionary\) such that the resulting matrix \(\mymat{X}_{\rm ms}\) possesses linearly dependent columns and, yet, mean-subtracted DMD is rendered equivalent to temporal DFT:

-Then, mean-subtracted DMD is equivalent to temporal DFT even though \(\mymat{X}_{\rm ms}\) has linearly dependent columns. \end{theorem} \begin{proof} Refer \cref{ss:Appendix_Proof_Counterexamples_4_Hirsch_numerics_interpretation} \end{proof} Therefore, rank defectiveness of \(\mymat{X}_{\rm ms}\) does not preclude DMD-DFT equivalence for the time series \(\mymat{Z}\).
+\end{theorem} \begin{proof} Refer \Cref{ss:Appendix_Proof_Counterexamples_4_Hirsch_numerics_interpretation} \end{proof} Therefore, rank defectiveness of \(\mymat{X}_{\rm ms}\) does not preclude DMD-DFT equivalence for the time series \(\mymat{Z}\).
 It is worth noting that linear inconsistency of \((\mymat{X},\mymat{Y})\) and limited data are key ingredients in \cref{thm:XmsnotLI_DMD_DFTequiv}.
 Pursuing this line of thought, we find that the parameter regime where both conditions fail is devoid of DMD-DFT equivalence (\cref{thm:DMDDFT_Oversampled}).